Persoonia microphylla: Taxonomy

-Persoonia microphylla was first formally described in 1830 by Robert Brown in the 1830 supplement to his Prodromus from specimens collected in 1823 near Port Jackson by "D. Cunningham".
+Persoonia microphylla was first formally described in 1830 by Robert Brown in the 1830 supplement to his Prodromus from specimens collected in 1823 near Port Jackson.
+According to Brown, the type collection was made by "D. Cunningham", but in 1991, Peter Weston and Lawrie Johnson nominated the holotype, collected by Allan Cunningham in April 1824, and stored in the British Museum.

 Distribution and habitat

-This geebung grows in heath and forest in eastern New South Wales at altitudes between 600 and 1200 m, occurring disjunctly near Taralga and in river catchments of the Budawang Range.
+This species of Persoonia grows in heath and forest in eastern New South Wales at altitudes between 600 and 1200 m, occurring disjunctly near Taralga and in river catchments of the Budawang Range.